lifeofperfect/weightConverter/readme.md

-This is a simple javascript that converts pounds to grammes, kilogrammes, ounce
+This is a simple web app that converts pounds to grammes, kilogrammes, ounce